academe/OmniPay-Payone/README.md

   not signed, but can be useful in the flow.
 The result can be captured using the `completeAuthorize` message (see below).

-If your redirectMethod was JSON, then the merchant sit client page is expected to POST the data using AJAX.
+If your redirectMethod was JSON, then the merchant site client page is expected to POST the data using AJAX.
 The return will be a JSON message detailing the result, which can be a success, failure, or a redirect for 3D Secure.
 Handling that response is out of scope for OmniPay, but the PAYONE documentation provides some examples and some handy scripts.